medhatem/sciencewings-webapp/README.md

-# Fuse - Admin template and Starter project for Angular
+# Science Wings - from Fuse template Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

-## Development server
+## Development server | Staging

-Run `ng serve` for a dev server.
+Run `npm run clean`.
+On windows install WSL and Ubuntu image the run `npm run clean:windows`.
+Run `npm run generate-swagger:staging`.
+That will create api routes from deployed the api.
+Run `npm install`.
+Run `npm run start:staging`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding